greg-finley/dropbox-to-gcs/README.md

 1. `webhook` -- respond to Dropbox webhook.
 In your Dropbox app, set the webhook URL to the URL of this function.
 2. `queue_files` -- triggered by the previous job.
 Figure out the last cursor.
 Directly delete any files that have been deleted from Dropbox.
 For new files, queue them to the new job.
 3. `process_file` -- download the file from Dropbox and upload it to GCS.
+4. `deploy_requeue_failed_files` -- can be manually triggered to requeue files that failed to process.